Magistrate for the Midland County Drug Court

 Professional:

 Judge Rainey was appointed to the Specialty Court Advisory Council by Governor Greg Abbott in February 2022.
-Judge Rainey also serves as the Vice-President for the Texas Association of Speciality Courts.
-She is a member of the Texas Bar College, a fellow of the Texas Bar Foundation, a member of the Midland County Bar Association, past-President of the Midland County Young Lawyers Association, and is involved in the Junior League of Midland as a sustaining member.
-Judge Rainey is a 2017 graduate of the Leadership Midland program.
+Judge Rainey also serves as the President Elect for the Texas Association of Specialty Courts, 2025-2026.
+She is a member of the Texas Bar College, a fellow of the Texas Bar Foundation, a member of the Midland County Bar Association, past-President of the Midland County Young Lawyers Association, serves on The Museum of the Southwest Board of Trustees, and is a sustaining member in the Junior League of Midland, Inc. Judge Rainey is a 2017 graduate of the Leadership Midland program.
 Formerly she has served on Board of Directors for Junior Achievement of the Permian Basin and Midland County System of Care.